zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Well, poor Michael bumped into the door and he got a  huge bruise on his arm.
 A “bruise” (bruise) is an often painful spot on your skin.
 Usually it has a different color; it’s either dark purple, or brown, maybe even a l ittle green.
 It’s caused by bleeding underneath your skin – there’s blood underneat h the skin.
 It often happens when you are hit very hard by someone or by someth ing.
 If you are in a fight – a physical fight with someone and that person hi ts you, for example, with their fist – with their hands, you may have a bruise the next day, you may have this spot on your skin.

 So, Michael has a bruise on his arm.
 Nivia says, “Why are you shaking your fingers that way?”
 Michael says, “I helped my daughter finish her science project for school.”
 Young children are often given “homework,”  things to do at home for their school.
-A “science project” is usually something that  you make at home that shows some sort of scientific principle or applies some sort o f scientific principle (idea).
+A “science project” is usually something that  you make at home that shows some sort of scientific principle or applies some sort of scientific principle (idea).
 Parents often help their children with their  schoolwork, including their science projects.
 Michael says, “I – I mean we...” – of cou rse, the child should be doing the project but parents sometimes do more than t he child does.
 He says, “I – I mean we – glued over 100 wooden sticks together. ”  To “glue” something means to connect two things or to make two things stick tog ether using a white liquid (or a clear liquid) that will dry between the two pieces and keep them together.
 You often use glue, for example, in school.
 Children will use glue to put pieces of paper together, or other things.
 This is a science project where they had to glue some small wooden sticks.
 For some reason , these are popular in schools.
 They’re sometimes called “popsicle sticks” because i t’s the same small wooden stick that you get with a certain kind of fr ozen desert called a “Popsicle.”

  Well, Michael was gluing together all these sticks, and hi s fingers got very sore and stiff.
 “Sore” (sore) means in pain, usually because yo u’ve worked your part of the body too hard – the part that is sore.
 It’s wha t may happen, for example, after you strain – after you work your arms or your legs to o hard.
 Let’s say you’re running and you’re not used to running, the next day you r muscles may be sore – they may hurt.
 “Sore” has a couple of different meani ngs in English; take a look at the Learning Guide for some additional explanation s.
 “Stiff” means unable to move easily, inflexible – not flexible.
 So, your arm ma y be stiff, that means it’s hard to move it up and down or left and right because you injured it – because you hurt it.
 He says his fingers “won’t stop throbbing.”
 To “throb” means to have pain that starts and stops repeatedly, almost like in a r hythm.
 So if you hit your thumb, for example, it may hurt – it may throb.
 It ma y have this strange sort of pulse, sort of rhythm that causes you pain.